Diversity in Veterinary Science

 Her experience at Chimp Haven has allowed her to learn all about the complex social structure, care and behavior of an animal that shares 98.8 percent of DNA with human beings.
 Caeser is unique, because she is African American.
 The field of veterinary medicine is known to be one of the least diverse professions in the world; over 90 percent of veterinarians are white.

-“I want to say in our class, we have over a hundred students and maybe only 10 or so are African American.
+“I want to say in our class, we have over a hundred students and maybe only ten or so are African American.
 I really enjoyed my time at Chimp Haven.
 Seeing the chimps, you notice how their personalities are so distinct.
 They are complex animals and truly have their own personality.
-Each and every one is so different,”explains Macy Caeser.
+Each and every one is so different,” explains Caeser.

-Dr. Jackson was once like Macy Caeser.
+Jackson was once like Caeser.
 She longed to see someone who looked like her in the profession of her dreams growing up.
-Since those humble beginnings, Dr. Jackson has enjoyed many an accomplishment.
-One day, Dr. Jackson got the opportunity to meet her idol, Jane Goodall.
+Since those humble beginnings, Jackson has enjoyed many an accomplishment.
+One day, Jackson got the opportunity to meet her idol, Jane Goodall.

 “I absolutely never thought I’d meet her, even though my dream was to become her.
 I didn’t think she knew I existed.
 In that moment, it all came full circle.
 I was now working at the world’s largest chimpanzee captive population and meeting Jane Goodall.”